rotondozer/honest-living-band-page/README.md

 > We specify the port `7800` here because the default, `8000` is also used by `elm reactor`.
 This makes it easier to swap between the two, or have both open at the same time if necessary.

 ## Deploys
-This site is currently hosted by GitHub pages, using the latest build on master.
-For this purpose, avoid creating builds on master for development.
+This site is currently hosted by GitHub Pages, using the latest **minified** build on `master`.

+Just like the Elm guide, we use `uglifyjs` for minification.
+If uglify is not installed on your machine, run `npm install uglify-js --global`

 To deploy, merge `dev/feature_branch` into `master`.
+Then, from the project root on `master` branch run:

+`./optimize_build.sh src/Main.elm`

-Then on `master`, create a new build and commit that separately.
+and commit the generated JS files separately.
 Push `master` and GH Pages will serve the `index.html` file located at the root of the project.